The iTind procedure delivers rapid relief of enlarged prostate symptoms through a clinically-proven, minimally invasive outpatient treatment.

 Implantation of the iTind device may cause urinary urgency, pelvic discomfort, dysuria or hematuria.
-In rare cases, the iTInd procedure may cause urinary tract infection or acute urinary retention.
+In rare cases, the iTind procedure may cause urinary tract infection or acute urinary retention.

 Why Choose the iTind Procedure?